 iPadOS looks virtually identical to iOS and works almost the same way.
 But iPadOS contains some iPad-specific features that are not supported in iOS.
 These include features like mouse and trackpad support, Sidecar, and Universal Control.

-Apple is expected to launch the new iPadOS 16 this year with additional features limited to the iPad.
+Apple will launch the new iPadOS 16 this year with additional features limited to the iPad.
 Here’s everything we know about iPadOS 16 so far…

 iPadOS 16: Release Date

 iPadOS 16 was previewed at Apple’s Worldwide Developer’s Conference on June 6, 2022.
 WWDC 2022, which saw the unveiling of macOS 13, iOS 16, watchOS 9, and tvOS 16 as well.

 The keynote took place on Monday, June 6, and developers got immediate access to the developer beta of iPadOS 16 when the keynote ended.

 After the developer beta, Apple should launch an iPadOS 16 public beta in July.
 However, the final gold master version of iPadOS 16 that ships to consumers isn’t expected until the usual September timeframe.

 New Multitasking With Stage Manager